tomschilling/vscode-js-add-function/README.md

 1. Highlight a written function
 2. Press Cmd+Shift+A
-3. The function will be added at and of object or file
+3. The function will be added at the end of object or file

 ## Known Issues